alixlb/DH150---Fall-2020/assignment1/heuristicevaluation.md

 ###### This image shows how little clearity there is in the option to customize a workout

 ### 9. Help users recognize, diagnose, and recover from errors
+The ability to help users understand the problem and why they cannot complete their goals in simple form and then offer them a solution to solving it.

 #### YMCA 360 (2)
 > Most of the YCMA 360 site leaves little space for errors in the first place however in the places with possible errors it does give instructions on where the error is.
 For instance in log in area, when you input the information wrong it sends a red message with instructions on how to fix it and in the new releases page with no videos it has a sign with an explamation point to highlight there is no videos and is the only page that has the ability on the page to go back to see the categories.